KenjiTakahashi/gayeogi/README.rst

 *********
 ::

-    yaourt -S fetcher (or any other AUR wrapper)
+    yaourt -S gayeogi (or any other AUR wrapper)

 GENERAL
 *******